-Anthony’s record-setting performance puts him in elite company.
-He’s the first player to have 60 points, 13 rebounds and make 13 3-pointers in NBA history.
-He’s also the first player to score 62 points and have no turnovers since the 1977-78 season when the NBA started tracking turnovers made by individuals, notes ESPN.
+Anthony’s record setting performance puts him in elite company.
+He’s the first player to have 60 points, 13 rebounds, and make 13 3-pointers in NBA history.
+He’s also the first player to score 62 points and have no turnovers since the 1977-78 season when the NBA started tracking turnovers made by individuals, according to ESPN.

 The Knicks, who had lost five straight, entered Friday’s game with a 7-15 record at the Garden.
-There are also questions about the head coach's job and Anthony‘s pending free agency.
-If Anthony keeps performing like he did on Friday, then the team better be prepared to open their wallets wide to try and keep him.
+There’s also questions about the head coaches job and Anthony‘s pending free agency.
+If Anthony keeps performing like he did on Friday, then the Knicks shouldn’t have to worry about him becoming a free agent.

 im 27 years old.
 I graduated from Marist College with a Bachelors degree in Communications/Sports Communications in 2011.